Canopy Growth Corporation (CGC) on Track to Reach $2.34 in a Year

 Sponsored

-The stock witnessed a -41.22% loss in the last 1 month and extending the period to 3 months gives it a -20.62%, and is -0.86% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 7.25% over the week and 9.53% over the month.
+The stock witnessed a -34.07% loss in the last 1 month and extending the period to 3 months gives it a -36.53%, and is 4.39% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 6.97% over the week and 7.97% over the month.

 Canopy Growth Corporation (CGC) Analyst Forecasts